Visiting Phuket’s Big Buddha in 2026: What Tourists Need to Know

 Construction of Big Buddha in Phuket overlooking the Andaman Sea

-The closure of the Big Buddha doesn’t mean missing out on cultural experiences or scenic viewpoints in Phuket.
+Even if Big Buddha is closed at the time of your visit, it doesn’t mean missing out on cultural experiences or scenic viewpoints in Phuket.
 Here are some excellent alternatives:

 • Wat Chalong – Phuket’s largest and most revered temple, full of intricate architecture and peaceful grounds.